 Child support emancipation is a phrase used to describe when a parent is no longer required to pay child support.
 Many people wrongly assume that, once the child reaches age 18, child support automatically stops.
 Several factors can come into play that may require a parent to continue paying child support beyond the age of majority.

-The requirements surrounding a parent's obligation to pay child support can be quite confusing.
+The requirements surrounding a parent’s obligation to pay child support can be quite confusing.
 It is important to have an experienced lawyer on your side who understands the law and will work to see that your interests and the interests of your children are protected.
-At Stange Law Firm, PC, we represent clients throughout Missouri and Illinois in all types of child support matters.
+At Stange Law Firm, PC, we represent clients throughout Missouri, Illinois, Kansas and Oklahoma in all types of child support matters.